-Elon University is a private, comprehensive, coeducational, residential university located in the heart of the Piedmont near Burlington, North Carolina.
+Elon University is a dynamic private comprehensive university located in the heart of the Piedmont near Burlington, North Carolina.
 Founded in 1889, Elon is the third largest of North Carolina's 36 private colleges and universities.
-Elon offers its 5.230 students a dynamic academic program, featuring a solid liberal arts education as well as excellent professional programs in business, communications, education and law.
-Elon also is a national leader in experiential education.
+Elon offers its 5,456 students a dynamic academic program, featuring a solid liberal arts education.
+Master's programs are offered in business administration and education, and doctoral programs include physical therapy and law.
+Elon is a national leader in experiential education.
 Students regularly connect knowledge with experience in programs such as study abroad, internships, research, service learning, and leadership.
 With 50 undergraduate majors, an average class size of 22, a 14-1 student-faculty ratio, and world-class facilities, Elon provides an ideal learning environment where students are encouraged to investigate for themselves and become independent learners.
 Elon faculty are devoted to teaching and are accessible to their students.
 Eighty-four percent of the full-time faculty hold the highest degrees in their fields.
 Elon's distinctive programs and learning styles have received national recognition.
 For the sixth year in a row, the National Survey of Student Engagement (NSSE) named Elon one of the top universities in the nation in engaging students in learning.
 In the survey, students gave Elon high marks in five (5) categories: level of academic challenge, active learning, interaction with faculty, enriching educational experiences, and supportive campus environment.
-In addition, Elon is now ranked 3rd (up from 9th in 2004) among 131 Southern regional colleges and universities in the 2005 edition of U.S. News & World Report's "America's Best Colleges."
+In addition, Elon is now ranked 2nd among 119 Southern master's-level colleges and universities in the 2008 edition of U.S. News & World Report's "America's Best Colleges."
 Additionally, the 2006 edition of the Newsweek Kaplan guide named Elon University as the hottest college in the nation for student engagement.
 The Education Trust recognizes Elon for excellence in freshman retention and outstanding graduation rates.
 Elon offers students exciting opportunities and academic challenge with six (6) selective, four-year Fellows programs.
-These include Honors Fellows, Science Fellows, Journalism and Communications Fellows, Isabella Cannon Leadership Fellows, Jefferson-Pilot Business Fellows, and the NC Teaching Fellows.
+These include Honors Fellows, Elon College Fellows, Journalism and Communications Fellows, Isabella Cannon Leadership Fellows, Business Fellows, and the N.C.
+Teaching Fellows.
 Outside the classroom, Elon students have many opportunities to put their learning into practice and grow personally.
 The university competes in 16 intercollegiate men's and women's sports in NCAA Division I (I-AA in football), and is a member of the Southern Conference.